StinkyTACO/PlanetaryAnnihilationDedicatedServer/README.md

 ```console
 $ docker volume create steamcmd_login_volume # Location of login session
 ```
-Note if you use docker-compose - like I do, it affixes a prefix onto the volume name, so the above will be docker_steamcmd_login_volume.
+Note if you use docker-compose - like I do, you need to mount the volume as an external volume.

-That is please create it with that in mind so it may be reused and defined in your compose file later.
 See the repo for an example compose file.

 ```console
 $ docker volume create docker_steamcmd_login_volume # Location of login session